Zeleo/atom-wildfly/README.md

 ## General

-This project is maintained by our company, [Bjönd, Inc](http://www.bjondinc.com).
+This project is maintained by our company, [Zeleo, Inc](https://www.zeleo.io).
 We use open source technologies for our product, so we try to return the favor and give back to the community where possible.
 This is still a very young project and will have quite a few defects, but we will react to issues reported or Pull Requests created as quickly as possible.

 I hope you enjoy the plugin, and hopefully it will become more useful as time goes on.
 Thanks for checking it out!